Jay Hinnershitz Liam Stephens

 A FRIENDLY CROSS BOARD GAME WITH JAY HINNERSHITZ.

-THIS SITE IS DEDICATED TO EARL HANGEN, WHO SERVED AS THE AMERICAN
+THIS SITE IS DEDICATED TO THE MEMORY EARL HANGEN, WHO SERVED

-CHECKER FEDERATION MAIL PLAY DIRECTOR FOR 25 YEARS.
-EARL IS KNOWN BY CHECKERS/DRAUGHTS PLAYERS ALL OVER THE
+AS THE AMERICAN CHECKER FEDERATION MAIL PLAY DIRECTOR FOR 25 YEARS.
+EARL WAS KNOWN BY CHECKERS/DRAUGHTS PLAYERS ALL

 CLICK ON THE PHOTO BELOW TO SEE A TRIBUTE TO EARL HANGEN